-- Building Purchase or Refinancing.
-When financing, a retrofit can be included in the transaction cost. - Major Renovation or Improvements.
-If you are planning a major renovation or project, or replacing mechanical equipment that is near the end of its service life, energy-efficient upgrades could be incorporated at minimal additional cost. - Building Envelope Improvements.
-When combined with major end-of-life equipment upgrades, such as HVAC, improvements to the building envelope offer opportunities for reduced costs because of reduced heating and cooling loads that will require smaller and less expensive mechanical equipment. - Life Safety and Code Requirements.
-If you are implementing life safety or code requirement upgrades that require substantial cost and effort, energy-efficiency upgrades may be incorporated with minimal additional investment. - Tenant Turnover.
-In rental properties, tenant turnover may provide an opportunity to improve efficiency and increase the value of the space. - Portfolio Management.
-If managing a portfolio of properties, it may be beneficial to implement a set of replicable energy-efficiency upgrades as part of an ongoing management plan.
+- Building Purchase or Refinancing: when financing, a retrofit can be included in the transaction cost. - Major Renovation or Improvements: if planning a major renovation or project, or replacing mechanical equipment that is near the end of its service life, energy-efficient upgrades could be incorporated at minimal additional cost. - Building Envelope Improvements: when combined with major end-of-life equipment upgrades, such as HVAC, improvements to the building envelope offer opportunities for reduced costs because of reduced heating and cooling loads that will require smaller and less expensive mechanical equipment. - Life Safety and Code Requirements: if implementing life safety or code requirement upgrades that require substantial cost and effort, energy-efficiency upgrades may be incorporated with minimal additional investment. - Tenant Turnover: in rental properties, tenant turnover may provide an opportunity to improve efficiency and increase the value of the space. - Portfolio Management: if managing a portfolio of properties, it may be beneficial to implement a set of replicable energy-efficiency upgrades as part of an ongoing management plan.